alfianvx/float-page/README.md

-First practice with HTML and CSS using Float
+First practice make a simple website with Float using HTML and CSS